emilopez/titi/README.md

 * titi : the main satelital image viewer
 * tit-k: a useful tool to make massive calcs over a set of images

+You can run anyone from the command line:

+    python titi.py

+or

+    python titi-k.py

+From the main viewer, titi, you can invoke titi-k using the graphical user interface over the menues.

 ### Dependencies
 * python-numpy